robert-hh/ADS7818/README.md

 ***adc = ADS7818(spi, \*, baudrate = 1000000, vref = 2.5, inverted = False)***

-- spi is an spi object which has to be created by the callee.
+- spi is an SPI object which has to be created by the caller.
+Just the Pins have to be assigned by the caller.
 The init method of the class sets baud rate, phase, polarity and word size.
 - baudrate defines the baud rate of the SPI. the default is 1000000.
 The valid range is 200kHz through 4 MHz.
+These boundaries are silently enforced by the class.
 - vref is the reference voltage, used to calculate the voltage value.
+If the internal Vref is used, this allows small corrections.
+If an external Vref is applied, it can be assigned here.
+Vref is only used for the calculation of the equivalent voltage.
 - inverted set True is an inverted is added between the MOSI output and CONV input in order to get an high CONV level during quiet times.